Sunday, July 16, 2017

 Most of the time, we couldn't find one.

-So Badger was bored to death.
+So she was bored to death.

 When it's only fun for one person, it's not worth it.

-Let's see, we arrived on Wednesday, and it turns out that every second Wednesday is target practice or something for the local police, so from 1 pm until about 8 pm we had steady shooting across from our campsite.
+Turns out that every second Wednesday is target practice or something for the local police, so from 1 PM until about 8 PM, we had steady shooting across from our campsite.

 Thursday, Raven, SK, and Eins came up for hot dogs and s'mores.

-Friday, we went home to water the animals, and we found Olaf the guinea pig and David the fish dead.
+Friday, we went home to water the animals and we found Olaf the guinea pig and David the fish dead.

 Thankfully, no one else was dead today.